Amin-MAG/My-Notes/English/My Own Personal Dictionary.md

 - To continue to exist
     - These conditions are no longer obtained.

+## Occupation

+- Profession, business
+    - His occupation is farming.
+- Possession, Control
+    - The German **occupation of** France.
+    - When the scientists came to the region, they found out a little evidence of human occupation.

+## Oversee

+- To manage, supervise
+    - These women oversee all aspects of wool production.
+    - He oversees the construction of the bridge.

 ## Overlook

 - To disregard, To not notice, To forgive